Table of Contents

 With a such file, you can't use the tool Remove Duplicate.
 Well, you can use it but the tool will remove nothing.

 Why?
 It's because each row has something different.
 Like the phone number for instance.

 Step 1: Use the formula COUNTIFS

-Hybrid references is something we don't use often in Excel.
+Hybrid reference is something we don't often use in Excel.
 A hybrid ref means that only one reference of the range is locked.
-The other reference is free.
+The other reference is relative.

 If we look at each part of the function, we have